** single-gpage.php **

 • Detailed history of fluid intake

-• Brief symptom summary including duration, frequency and functional impact
+• Brief symptoms summary including duration, frequency and functional impact

-• Medication list (such as antihypertensives, diuretics, beta-blockers)
+• Review of medications (such as antihypertensives, diuretics, beta-blockers)

 (Referrals from other tertiary hospitals please provide relevant clinic letters confirming diagnosis including tilt test reports attached to the referral)

-High risk patients: Unexplained syncope/ seated LOC/exertional syncope/ no provoking factors/abnormal ECG/ background of significant cardiac conditions/ family history of sudden cardiac death
+High risk patients: Unexplained syncope/ Seated LOC/exertional syncope/ No provoking factors/abnormal ECG/ background of significant cardiac conditions/ family history of sudden cardiac death ***Refer URGENTLY to syncope clinic***

 • Limit consumption of caffeine/alcohol (trigger dehydration)